etattershall/internet-of-thingies/MQTT/Cloud/README.md

 - log_timestamp true
 - allow_anonymous true

 And run
 - /sbin/ldconfig

 You can listen in on the status of the broker using
 - mosquitto_sub -t '$SYS/#' -v

 At this point, it is possible to publish/subscribe using
 - mosquitto_sub -h localhost -p 1883 -t test
-- mosquitto_sub -h localhost -p 1883 -t test -m 'Hello World'
+- mosquitto_pub -h localhost -p 1883 -t test -m 'Hello World'

 **Python**